 Besides that, preseason polls are groupthink.
-Everyone does the same thing, and everyone sees each others’ polls, and everyone starts copying everyone else before the season.
-Then, when news comes over the summer that forces voters to re-evaluate teams, everyone makes the same bland adjustments.
+Everyone sees each others' opinions and writes the same thing.
+Then, when offseason news forces voters to re-evaluate, they all make the same bland adjustments.
 Preseason polls commit the cardinal sin of online content: they’re boring.

 |1||Florida State||300 (12)|